Press Kit

 Short — for press releases

 Matthew Olivier (b.
 1991) is a Canadian visual artist and conceptual artist, with major practices in painting and writing, based in Toronto.
 He maintains two parallel practices — a painting practice at matthewolivier.com, and the writing and video practice that constitutes Codex Algorithm, the major conceptual artwork of his career.
 Reading paintings from across the historical record as early instances of the attention-engineering now formalised by the algorithmic feed, Codex Algorithm is a long-form sequence of algorithmic essays — short films and writings, all by the artist's hand.
 The narrator's voice is a deliberate mask, rendered through synthesis.
-The work reaches hundreds of millions of viewers and now ranks among the most-circulated artworks of its time.
-Olivier’s commissions include the Philadelphia Museum of Art, the Louvre Abu Dhabi, M+ Hong Kong, the Munch Museum, the Government of Flanders, Avant Arte × LACMA, MSK Gent, the National Museum of Women in the Arts, Palazzo Maffei, and Dior.
-He is the first artist to formally claim the algorithmic feed as an artistic medium.
+The work reaches hundreds of millions of viewers per year.
+His commissions and collaborations include the Louvre Abu Dhabi, M+ Hong Kong, the Government of Flanders, the Munch Museum, MSK Gent, the National Museum of Women in the Arts, Avant Arte, Palazzo Maffei, and Dior — alongside a private commission from a Trustee of the Philadelphia Museum of Art.

 Long — for press kits and features